List of Tales of Arcadia characters: Gunmar

-The central antagonist of Trollhunters, Gunmar is the iron-fisted leader of the Gumm-Gumms who plagued England before being banished to the Darklands by the first TrollHunter.
+The main antagonist of Trollhunters, Gunmar is the iron-fisted leader of the Gumm-Gumms who plagued England before being banished to the Darklands by the first TrollHunter.
 He is powerful and ruthless, and will readily dispose of loyal minions and allies who can no longer serve him.
 He has no qualms about enslaving or killing his fellow trolls to accomplish his goals.
 He is killed by Jim after he became a half-Troll to fight him.

 Bular

-Portrayed by Ron Perlman (Trollhunters) & Darin De Paul (Wizards).
+Voiced by Ron Perlman (Trollhunters) & Darin De Paul (Wizards).

 The antagonist of the first season of Trollhunters, Bular is the son of Gunmar.
 A brutish and powerful troll warrior, he is obsessed with freeing his father from the Darklands.
 He holds a special disdain for Changelings, whom he considers "impure", putting him at odds with Strickler and other Changelings who seek to free Gunmar.
 He is killed by Jim in the first part of Trollhunters.